phaserjs/phaser/README.md

 * All GameObjects now have a 'destroyChildren' boolean as a parameter to their destroy method.
 It's default is true and the value propogates down its children.
 * Pixi GrayFilter ported over (thanks nickryall #404)
 * Animation.speed added.
 You can now change the animation speed on the fly, without re-starting the animation (feature request #458)
+* Brand new Grunt task - creates each core library as its own file and a combined phaser.js.
+* New build script now cleanly splits Phaser, Pixi and p2 so they are each UMD wrapped and each available in the global scope (now more requireJS friendly!).
+* phaser-no-libs.js allows you to use your own version of p2.js or pixi.js with Phaser.
+Warning: This is totally unsupported.
+If you hit bugs, you fix them yourself.

 Updates: